By Marc Deiter on July 8, 2021 in Life Hacks

 2. Call a junk removal service

-There’s always the easy option of simply calling a junk removal service.
-Some companies will also likely pay you for your used up ride.
-They typically sell the car for parts and scrap metal.
+Calling a junk removal service might be an efficient way to get that old car off your hands since they come to you.
+Some companies will also likely pay you for your retired ride.
+These companies typically sell the car for parts and scrap metal.

 Sure, you could do that yourself, but calling the junk removal service tends to be much less time-consuming.
 You may not make as much with this option as you would if you did all the leg-work yourself, but the convenience factor may just make up for that fact.